 Building a coordinated e-Infrastructure landscape is a little like building a railway before matching track sizes were agreed - or even standard time zones! e-Infrastructure providers are currently laying the 'tracks' that will allow researchers to access whatever data or computing power they need, simply and quickly.
-However, in order for this to work, each provider needs to ensure that their tracks are built to a set of standards, so that the trains that run over them have unimpeded access to the entire network (different e-Infrastructure providers) and don't stop short.
+However, in order for this to work, each provider needs to ensure that their tracks The e-IRG Blue Paper: The e-IRG is an inter-governmental are built to a set of standards, so that the trains that run over them have unimpeded access to the entire network (different e-Infrastructure providers) and don't stop short.

-In practice, developing such an integrated e-Infrastructure is much more complicated than making sure that one size fits all - no scientific discipline makes the same demands on the infrastructure as the next.
+Today the World Wide Web provides information In practice, developing such an integrated e-Infrastructure is much more complicated than making sure that one size fits all - no scientific discipline makes the same demands researchers to help them access, share, store on the infrastructure as the next.
 But providers expect that by working together, and pinpointing the areas of common need, they can present researchers in every field with an integrated e-Infrastructure service that can grow and evolve over time to suit their needs.

-Neelie Kroes, Vice-President of the European Commission responsible for the Digital Agenda : "Science has always been based on exchange of information and intense interactions between researchers.
+Neelie Kroes, Vice-President of the European Commission responsible for the Digital Agenda: "Science has always been based on exchange of information and intense interactions between researchers.
 Today, thanks to the availability of global communication networks, we profit from truly global and massive scientific collaborations.
 To this end, the EU's Digital Agenda for Europe has called for the development of research infrastructures and e-Infrastructures, including for scientific data."